 most beautiful squares in Florence, to see the

-afternoon, visit the cathedral of Santa Maria del
+In the afternoon, visit the newly renovated cathedral of Santa Maria del Fiore with

 Morning visit to Palazzo Medici Riccardi, the